acceleratedscience/openad-tools/README.md

-# OpenAD Pyparsing Gramnmar Definitions
+# OpenAD Pyparsing Grammar Definitions

 This respository contains a collection of reusable pyparsing building blocks that can be consumed by the OpenAD plugins.